-Students must complete the dissertation component of this programme, which accounts for onethird of the final marks for the Programme.
-Students are encouraged to identify an area of research interest early in the academic year which, with the help of an advisor, offers the student a unique opportunity to research an area of specialist tourism interest while developing analytical and writing skills.
+Students must complete the dissertation component of this programme.
+Students are encouraged to identify an area of research interest early in the academic year that, with the help of an advisor, offers the student a unique opportunity to research an area of specialist tourism interest while developing analytical and writing skills.